DMARC Setup Stage 1- Preparation

 Documenting the deployment process allows you to evaluate and refine your approach over time.
 By reviewing past deployments and analyzing documentation, you can identify areas for improvement, implement lessons learned, and optimize future deployments.

-Creating a Worksheet for a Hassle-Free and Documented DMARC Setup Process
+How Do You Create a Worksheet for a Hassle-Free and Documented DMARC Setup Process?

 Baseline Configuration